fullcube/loopback-ds-readonly-mixin/README.md

   }
 ```

-Any data set by a REST client in Readonly properties will be stripped out
+Any data set by a REST client in ReadOnly properties will be stripped out
 on the way to the server and will not be saved on the updated model instance.

 TESTING